ich2016/gen_agent_config/README.md

 Version 1.2.1
 - has correct default zonenames
-- config for agents or Satellites for singlemaster or clustermaster
+- config Agents or Satellites for Singlemaster or Clustermaster
 - config Satellites single or double, like Cluster Satellites

 # example listfile